WildernessLabs/Documentation/docs/Meadow/Release_Notes/Beta6/index.md

 ## Updating

-This release requires an OS update and nuget package updates.
-We released updates to the CLI out-of-band, make sure you have the latest version installed by running:
+This is a full stack release requiring an OS update, new nuget packages, a new Meadow CLI and new Visual Studio extensions.
+Start by making sure you have the latest version CLI (v0.15.0) by running:

 ```bash
 dotnet tool update Wildernesslabs.Meadow.CLI --global